So, You're thinking about a Wedding in Italy?

 • Choosing the date: As with any event, you’ll want to start by determining when and where it will be held.
 It’s a good idea to coordinate the time and day with the weather of the location.
 It can get pretty toasty in Tuscany during the summer and icy cold in the Alps during ski season, which is fine, as long as you are aware of the general temperature and what to take into consideration.
 Scheduling your outdoor ceremony at midday under the sun, won’t be such a cool idea.

-• Choosing your dream team: Photographers, Planners, Florists, Caterers.
+• Choosing Italian wedding vendors Photographers, Planners, Florists, Caterers.
 Let’s go!
-Once you’ve figured out the look and feel of your wedding you can start gathering your local team of wedding pros to make it all come to life.
+Once you've figured out the look and feel of your wedding in Italy you can start gathering your local team of wedding pros to make it all come to life.
 Why not browse through our wedding directory and save your favourites to contact, or send the shortlist over to your wedding planner to organise for you.

 Tally the True Figures